First Mongol invasion of Poland: Tactics

 A key feature of the invasion was the speed of the Mongol advance, which kept the Polish defenders uncertain of their strength and movements.
 Though the Polish forces in total were far larger than the two Mongol tumens (12,000-20,000 men) assigned to defeat them, the Mongols attacked from multiple directions before the Polish armies could merge into one united force.
 As a result, the Mongols engaged the Polish armies in various battles and skirmishes and defeated them in detail.

 Route

-Kazakh tumen, moving from recently conquered Volodymyr-Volynskyi in Kievan Rus, first destroyed Sutiejsk, then sacked Lublin, after which Sandomierz was besieged and then sacked after surrendering on 13 February.
+Mongol tumen, moving from recently conquered Volodymyr in Kievan Rus, first destroyed Sutiejsk, then sacked Lublin, after which Sandomierz was besieged and then sacked after surrendering on 13 February.
 Around this time, their forces split.
 Orda's forces devastated central Poland, moving to Wolbórz and as far north as Łęczyca, before turning south and heading via Sieradz towards Wrocław.
 Baidar and Kadan ravaged the southern part of Poland, moving to Chmielnik, Kraków, Opole, and finally, Legnica, before leaving Polish lands heading west and south.